demon386/SmartMarkdown/readme.md

 - Smart Headline folding / unfolding is supported.
 - Smart Lists is supported.

+## For Developers
+- Whenever possible, please obey the [PEP 8](http://www.python.org/dev/peps/pep-0008/) style guide.
+This can be checked easily with the plugin SublimeLinter.
+- git-flow is recommended (but not enforced) as a development work flow.
+For instruction please read [Why aren't you using git-flow?](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/).
+To adapt it, a command line tool [gitflow](https://github.com/nvie/gitflow/) is highly recommended.

 # License
 The plugin is licensed under the MIT license.